 Pura Vida is the unofficial motto of Costa Rica.
 Literally, it means pure life.
 It can be used as a greeting or farewell, but it also describes the Costa Rican way of life.
 Costa Ricans are optimistic and appreciative of what they have.
 And they have so much in the way of natural treasures.

-We had the opportunity to visit Costa Rica last August.
+We had the opportunity to visit Costa Rica in 2018.
 It was a special trip to celebrate our 25th wedding anniversary and my daughter Corinne’s college graduation.
 It was a tour of Costa Rica that showed us a few of the highlights of this gorgeous country.
 We stayed in five different hotels over 12 nights and saw the beauty of the mountains as well as the coast.